 Pride in our Borough: A Borough that works for everyone

 Working in Maidstone you’ll also be less than an hour from London by train and have all that Kent can offer at your fingertips.
 You’ll also have the opportunity to develop your skills and experience within an organisation that prides itself on supporting its staff.
-Your work is likely to involve both Development Management and Enforcement work and you will be given training in both disciplines.
 We encourage all types of vocational and technical training & qualifications, including management and leadership programmes.
 In addition to learning & development, we also offer many flexible working opportunities, including job share, flexi time, nine-day fortnight, compressed hours and home working.

-For further information or to discuss this opportunity in more detail, please contact Tony Ryan, Team Leader (Development Management) on 01622 602358 or email firstname.lastname@example.org
+For further information, or to discuss this opportunity in more detail, please contact Deanne Cunningham on 01622 602721

 Interview Date: TBC